sagor-roy/event-management/README.md

+# Event Management System

+## Overview

+The Event Management System is a web-based application that allows users to create, manage, and view events, register attendees, and generate event reports.
+The project is developed using pure PHP (without frameworks) and MySQL.This project follows the Laravel MVC design pattern flow (Laravel Clone) and has great potential for further feature development.

+# Event Management System

+## Features

+### 1. User Authentication
+- Secure user login and registration.
+- Passwords are hashed for security.

+### 2. Event Management
+- Authenticated users can create, update, view, and delete events.
+- Events include details such as name, description, date, and maximum capacity.

+### 3. Attendee Registration
+- Users can register for events via a registration form.
+- Registration is restricted beyond the maximum event capacity.

+### 4. Event Dashboard
+- Displays events in a paginated, sortable, and filterable format.

+### 5. Event Reports
+- Admins can download attendee lists for specific events in CSV format.

-# Project Installation Guide
+## Project Installation Guide

 This guide will help you set up and run a raw PHP project on Windows, Ubuntu, and macOS.
-This project follows the Laravel MVC design pattern flow (Laravel Clone) and has great potential for further feature development.

 ## Prerequisites
 Ensure you have the following installed: